digital-asset/contingent-claims/docs/Lifecycling.md

 2. to reduce the number of contracts that need to be created, event dates that are exclusively fixing dates should not mutate the contract.

+3. the time parameter in the lifecycle function should be decoupled from ledger time

-The second feature facilitates handling of contracts with many fixing dates but only few payment dates (e.g. barrier options, OIS swaps).
+The second feature facilitates handling of contracts with many fixing dates but only a few payment dates (e.g. barrier options, OIS swaps).
 However, it adds additional complexity: when we lifecycle at a payment or election date, we need to be able to look back in time and collect the cumulated effects of all previous fixing events.

+The third feature ensures a degree of robustness with respect to disruptions of the running ledger.
+It also allows lifecycling as of a past or future date.
+The task of ensuring that a transaction (e.g. the election of an `Or` or `Anytime` node at time `t`) falls within a pre-defined range of ledger times is delegated to a separate integration layer and not handled in the library.

 ### Implementation assumptions

-The features described above are difficult to implement in practice.
-The following assumptions are made to simplify the implementation.
+The second features described above is difficult to implement in practice.
+The following assumptions are made to simplify its implementation.

-#### Boolean Conditions
+#### Boolean Predicates

-The boolean conditions within a `When`, `Cond`, `Until` or `Anytime` node can be of the form
+The boolean predicates within a `When`, `Cond`, `Until` or `Anytime` node can be of the form

 - `t ≥ t_0` for a time `t_0`